-The Association for the Advancement of Baltic Studies will host an online roundtable discussion on “Decolonizing Effects of the War in Ukraine: Baltic and Ukrainian Perspectives” on Wednesday, October 4, 2023, from 12:00-1:00 pm EST.
+The Association for the Advancement of Baltic Studies hosted an online roundtable discussion on “Decolonizing Effects of the War in Ukraine: Baltic and Ukrainian Perspectives” on Wednesday, October 4, 2023, from 12:00-1:00 pm EST.

-This webinar will address the full-scale war in Ukraine as a potential move toward decolonization.
+The webinar addressed the full-scale war in Ukraine as a potential move toward decolonization.
 Decolonization refers to resisting Russia and asserting new identities and subjectivities.
 Which processes of decolonization are taking place in Ukraine and the Baltic states?
 What will be the impact of this war on challenging imperial hierarchies in international relations?
 What will be its impact on domestic developments?

-These and other questions will be tackled by Nadiia Koval (Ukrainian Institute), Andrii Bahinskyi (Igor Sikorsky Kyiv Polytechnic Institute), and Maria Mälksoo (University of Copenhagen).
-The webinar will be moderated by Tomass Pildegovičs (University of Cambridge) and welcome remarks will be delivered by AABS Director-at-Large Daunis Auers (University of Latvia).
+These and other questions were tackled by Nadiia Koval (Ukrainian Institute), Andrii Bahinskyi (Igor Sikorsky Kyiv Polytechnic Institute), and Maria Mälksoo (University of Copenhagen).
+The webinar was moderated by Tomass Pildegovičs (University of Cambridge) and welcome remarks were delivered by AABS Director-at-Large Daunis Auers (University of Latvia).

 Nadiia Koval is a foreign and security policy analyst, currently heading the department of Research, Analytics, and Academic Programmes at the Ukrainian Institute, the key cultural diplomacy institution of Ukraine.
 She is also a lecturer in European integration in Kyiv School of Economics.
 Previously she occupied different positions in Foreign Policy Council Ukrainian Prism, Diplomatic Academy of Ukraine, National Institute for Strategic Studies and the Ukrainian Institute for the Future.
 In the recent years her research has focused on the knowledge and the perception of Ukraine and Ukrainian culture abroad, including current state of Ukrainian and Eastern European studies worldwide; the discourses and interpretations of the causes and consequences of the Russian-Ukrainian war in the intellectual circles of the different Western countries; the political usage of culture by Russian state institutions.